dmy/elm-doc-preview/README.md

 # FAQ

+## Is elm-doc-preview secure enough to publicly host documentation?
+`elm-doc-preview` is a development tool and is not conceived to be exposed on internet.
+As such, no effort at all has been made to secure it and it most likely contains severe vulnerabilities.
+If you want to publicly share some documentation, use the online version or maybe host static web pages of the documentation (see below).

+## How to generate static web pages of the documentation
+This is not supported by `elm-doc-preview`, you could use [ento/elm-doc](https://github.com/ento/elm-doc) instead.

 ## Why adding elm-application.json instead of using elm.json?
 Extending `elm.json` would not be convenient because `elm install` will remove any unexpected field from it when run, and all the additional